How Email Deliverability Almost Killed Matter

 Learning #1 - Shared IPs Are Awesome

 If your startup is sending less than 200,000k emails a month, do not use a dedicated IP.
 Shared IPs will be a better option to ensure your emails land in a person’s inbox.
 I highly recommend Postmark.
-They only send transaction emails, not marketing emails (like a newsletter), which can negatively impact an IPs email deliverability.
+They only send transaction emails, not marketing emails (like an interactive catalogue or newsletter), which can negatively impact an IPs email deliverability.
 Postmark also has incredible customer support.
 They are an early company without a firewall between engineering and customer support.

 Mistake #2 - Emojis in the Subject Line